mvollmer/pixel-test-log-demo/README.md

 - When the size of the image changes, things crash when copying over the alpha channel.

-- Should the reference images be called *-reference.png instead of *-pixels.png?
-That would help log.html not get confused by new references as opposed to failed tests, but updating reference images is more tricky then (since the files change names).
-Hmm.

 - The update-reference-pixels script needs some love.

-- Need to say something about random glyph changes, and how deal with those.
+- Need to say something about random glyph changes, and how we deal with those.